 In addition to this fact sheet, the AAMC has resources to help support you in completing the exit process, including a general presentation on exit topics (with speaker’s notes) and a thorough print resource, Education Debt Manager (offered in print or as a free PDF download).
-All of these resources are available on the Graduating Student Resources page.
+All of these resources are available on the Graduating Student Resources for Financial Aid Officers page.

 Please note that these resources are not meant to fulfill the Exit Interview requirements, but rather to enhance the schools loan counseling resources.

 Exit Interview Requirements**

 - Explain the purpose of an MPN

 - Describe National Student Loan Data System (NSLDS) and how to obtain loan status